Do you ever get songs, melodies, thoughts, or images stuck in your mind? If so, they are called “earworms.”

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-Anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the latest anxiety research: Earworms, Stuck Melodies.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Earworms and melodies that get stuck in your head.